cdclaxton/connected-component/readme.md

 - Build the executable with `go build`

-- To get help on using the program `./connected-component.exe -h`
+- To get help on using the program: `./connected-component.exe -h`

-- Run the executable `./connected-component.exe -input <input file> -output <output file> -delimiter <delimiter>`
+- Run the executable: `./connected-component.exe -input <input file> -output <output file> -delimiter <delimiter>`

 - To see a demo: `./connected-component.exe -input ./demo/edges.csv -output ./demo/results.csv -delimiter ,`